 Throughout the year, events such as the Whale & Ocean Arts Festival, the International Festival of Canoes, and the Taste of Lahaina food festival celebrate everything from whale-watching to Polynesian voyaging and the burgeoning culinary arts.

 Every Halloween, the streets of Lahaina are filled with tens of thousands of costumed revelers who dress up lavishly and compete for the prize in what has been called the "Mardi Gras of the Pacific."
 If you're on Maui for Halloween, this is a must activity.
 The keiki (children's) parade is wonderful.

 Getting to Lahaina

-Lahaina is convenient to Maui’s major resort areas and is connected to the Kaʻanapali Resort by the restored sugarcane train, the Lahaina-Kaʻanapali and Pacific Railroad.
-The Lahaina Express shuttle runs from 9:00 a.m. -10:00 p.m., connecting various stops in Lahaina to Kʻaanapali.
-The major pickup points in Lahaina are at the rear of the Wharf Cinema Center along Front Street and at Hilo Hattie.
+Lahaina is convenient to Maui’s major resort areas and is connected to the Kaʻanapali Resort by the restored sugarcane train, the Lahaina-Kaʻanapali, and Pacific Railroad.
+The Lahaina Express shuttle runs from 6:00 a.m.-9:30 p.m., connecting various stops in Lahaina to Kʻaanapali.
+The major pickup points in Lahaina are at the rear of the Wharf Cinema Center along Front Street and the Lahaina Cannery Mall.